credebl/docs/src/content/docs/en/guides/nats.md

 ---
 CREDEBL Platform uses [NATS](https://nats.io) for message-driven data exchange between CREDEBL microservices.

-CREDEVL Platform services need to exchange data.
+CREDEBL Platform services need to exchange data.
 NATS is an infrastructure that allows such data exchange, segmented in the form of messages.
 It is called as "message oriented middleware".
 With NATS, application developers can:
 - Effortlessly build distributed and scalable client-server applications.
 - Store and distribute data in realtime in a general manner.
 This can flexibly be achieved across various environments, languages, cloud providers and on-premises systems.